Kassaking7/eLibraryManagementSystem/README.md

 To start the project:
 * Turn on database and run the commands to creating the tables with sample data.
 * Open idea, modify application-dev.yml file (located [here](https://github.com/Kassaking7/eLibraryManagementSystem/blob/main/LibraryBackend/src/main/resources/application-dev.yml)), use the password and username of your database.
 Then run the Java code.
 It will take some time for those who run Springboot Project first time since idea will automatically install the required dependency (Backend)
-* Open terminal. cd to login-test and do
+* Open terminal. cd to LibraryFrontend and do
 ```
 npm run dev
 ```